You’ve heard the counter-argument time and time again:

 but a poorly designed auto-correct app on your phone does misspell words.

 It is in the nature of the very craft and design of guns to kill people.
 It is in the symbolic nature of guns that the message is being sent: I can and would use this to kill you.
-A spoon on a menu doesn’t say “people come here to get fat”; A car on a sign doesn’t say “people wreck here”; A pencil beside a paper on a desk doesn’t say “a persons misspelled words here.”
-But a gun holstered, or even held, says “I am willing to kill using this firearm if I deem it fit to do so, and as you can see I possess one with which to do so.”
+A spoon on a menu doesn’t say “people come here to get fat”; A sign on a car doesn’t say “people wreck here”; A pencil beside a paper on a desk doesn’t say “a persons misspelled words here.”
+But a gun held, or even holstered, says “I am willing to kill using this firearm if I deem it fit to do so, and as you can see I possess one with which to do so.”

-Guns, when being used, not being used to kill people are by default the exception, not the rule.
+Guns, when being used, not being used to kill people or in preparation for the anticipation of possibly killing people, are by default the exception, not the rule.

 If a gun has not killed a person, there are only 4 possibilities: